 Have a think about the time you’re travelling.
 If you don’t have a specific time to arrive at your destination, why not travel earlier or later in the day.

-Our Pier 4 Ticket Office is now closed as work on the Downtown Waterfront Public Space is in full swing.
-For services departing from Pier 4 (Coromandel, Gulf Harbour, Hobsonville Point/ Beach Haven, Rangitoto Island, Rotoroa Island and Tiritiri Matangi Island), please check in and/or purchase your tickets at the Information Centre/Ticket Office at Pier 2 before heading over to Pier 4.
+Our Pier 13 Ticket Office and Quay St Info Centre is now closed as work on the Downtown Waterfront Public Space is in full swing.
+For services departing from Pier 13 (Coromandel, Gulf Harbour, Hobsonville Point/ Beach Haven, Rangitoto Island, Rotoroa Island and Tiritiri Matangi Island), please check in and/or purchase your tickets at the Fullers360 Information Centre/Ticket Office before heading over to Pier 13.
+See the walk map from the Ticket Office to Pier 13 here

 Pack your essentials